Siddhant412/chatgpt-research-assistant/README.md

 A tiny end-to-end “Research Notes” app that plugs into ChatGPT via MCP (Model Context Protocol).
 It resolves DOIs/URLs to PDFs, downloads and indexes papers locally and lets ChatGPT summarize the paper and stores notes.
 A minimal React widget renders inside the ChatGPT UI.

 ## Prerequisites
 Node.js 18+
 ngrok (or any HTTPS tunnel) for the MCP server
+ChatGPT plus/pro subscription and development mode turned on

 ### Setup
 1. Install dependencies